declancockburn/ankutattoo/_todo.md

 * Make placeholder gallery page.
 * ^ Add links to instagram and facebook for pictures.
 * Look up how to make gallery page.
+* Put in who it's coded by and how.

 ## Done/semi-done